storborg/pyeagle/README.rst

 PyEAGLE is an interchange API to read and write Cadsoft EAGLE XML (v6 and later) schematic, library, and PCB layout files.

+Documentation is
+`hosted at Read The Docs <http://pyeagle.readthedocs.org/en/latest>`_.

 Installation
 ============